DannyNemer/dantil/README.md

 Performs a shallow comparison between two arrays to determine if they are equivalent.
 <br>
 <br>
-If `predicate` is provided, it is invoked per index with the values of both arrays at that index, and is checked if it returns truthy.
+If `predicate` is provided, checks if returns truthy when invoked per index with the values of both arrays at that index as arguments: (elementA, elementB).

 #### Arguments
 1. `a` *(Array)*: The array to compare.